peterszerzo/scaling-tricks-for-geo/README.md

 ### A Short-lived Misconception of Rigid Geodata

-In several MV* frameworks, models are available in the views with all their convenience methods. ``this.model.getSummary()``, ``@resource.createdSince()`` show up in view code across languages and frameworks for our enjoyment and convenience.
+In several MV* frameworks, models are available in the views with all their convenience methods. ``this.model.getSummary()``, ``@resource.aggregate()`` show up in view code across languages and frameworks for our enjoyment and convenience.
 When I started out rendering GeoJSON-based data, I thought I had to abandon this luxury for seemingly rigid, static constructs like the following:

 	geoJson = {
 		type: 'FeatureCollection',